PHP-DI/PHP-DI/doc/php-definitions.md

 ];
 ```

 This can also be done by injecting the container itself, as seen in the first example.
-When injecting the container, you should type-hint against the interface `Interop\Container\ContainerInterface` instead of the implementation `DI\Container`.
+When injecting the container, you should type-hint against the interface `Psr\Container\ContainerInterface` instead of the implementation `DI\Container`.

 Factories can be any PHP callable, so they can also be class methods: